Carpk/ShawnKlein/_posts/2016-03-29-the-chmod-command.md

 -rw-r--r--   1 shawn users    138 Feb 16 12:52 .vimrc
 ````

-We will take a look at the `Desktop` folder.
 The first set of characters `drwxr-xr-x` are the permissions of that file/folder.
-The first charater `d` states that this is a directory, the next three `rwx` (which stand for Read, Write, eXecute) are permissions
-for the owner, preceeding three `r-x` are permissions for the group, and final three `r-x` are permissions for others (not owner or member of group).
+The first charater `d` states that this is a directory, the next three `rwx` (which stand for Read, Write, eXecute) are permissions for the owner, preceeding three `r-x` are permissions for the group, and final three `r-x` are permissions for others (not owner or member of group).

 `drwxr-xr-x   3 shawn users` breakdown: